RaspAP/raspap-website/docs/blog/posts/led-traffic.md

 ```
 Originally designed for inter-process communication (IPC), `/dev/shm/` is often used for temporary **high-speed files** (e.g., logs, metrics), RAM-based caching and named memory blocks for C/C++ or other low-level programs.
 Read/write operations are extremely fast with almost no I/O latency, making it ideal for this application.
 The contents of tmpfs are lost on reboots, but this isn’t a concern.

-Finally, one could simply use `echo "$total_diff" > "$TMPFILE"` to write out to tmpfs.
+Finally, in Bash one could simply use `echo "$total_diff" > "$TMPFILE"` to write out to tmpfs.
 However, due to timing issues, the file can be **read mid-write** (i.e., during echo in the shell script).
 On the front-end, this will often return an error such as `ERR_CONTENT_LENGTH_MISMATCH 200 (OK)`.
 Even if the response returns `200 OK`, the browser will throw an error because the response body didn’t match the declared length.

-The solution is to instead write automically with a temp file and use `mv`:
+The solution is to instead write automically with a temp file and use `mv`.
+This is done in Bash like so:
 ```bash
 tmpfile=$(mktemp /dev/shm/net_activity.XXXXXX)
 echo "$total_diff" > "$tmpfile"